 Because many columns have been re-erected it is not easy to identify the single column Burckhardt indicated with q in the plan.
 However the long stretch of Cardo Maximus without columns is still noticeable.

 I then came to an open rotunda (r), with four entrances.

-You can see the rotunda as it was in 1812 in an old photograph (it opens in a separate page).
-The rotunda was dedicated to Julia Domna, wife of Emperor Septimius Severus, of Syrian origin.
+You can see the rotunda before restoration in an old photograph (it opens in a separate page).
+It was dedicated to Julia Domna, wife of Emperor Septimius Severus, of Syrian origin.
 The current building is a case of excessive reconstruction.